PhilipCoder/ESTame/README.md

 ## Getting Started

-The ESTame injection module can be installed via NPM:
+The ESTame module can be installed via NPM:

 ```javascript
 npm install estame